fredolss/hyperjs/README.md

 //childResource.getData().prop etc

 //if we have an action called 'update' we can call it like this
-//we dont need to pass in any If-Match header because we handle that in on place with 'withRequestOptions'
+//we dont need to pass in any If-Match header because we handle that in one place with 'withRequestOptions'

 try {
     await grandChildResource.action("update","PUT",{ prop:"UpdatedValue"  });